wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons Style =

 NextGEN Facebook OG uses the "ngfb-buttons" class name to wrap all social buttons, and each button has it's own individual class name as well.
 Here's an example of the stylesheet I'ved used on [Surnia Ulula](http://surniaulula.com/) in the past.
+Note that I've specified the width (and height) for each button's `<div>`.
+This takes a little more work to get right, but pre-defining the height and width of each button area helps the page rendering speed.

 `
 .ngfb-buttons {